spruceid/treeldr/layouts/book/src/README.md

 TreeLDR Layouts are a data serialization and deserialization tool for the Resource Description Framework (RDF).
-It can be used to convert RDF datasets into tree-like values (such as JSON), and back.
+It can be used to convert RDF graphs into tree-like values (such as JSON), and back.
 The idea behind layouts is simple: each layout describes the expected shape of a tree value.
-This shape can be either a record (sometimes called object, in JSON for instance), a list, a number, etc. Each part of this shape is then associated to a fraction of the represented RDF dataset.
+This shape can be either a record (sometimes called object, in JSON for instance), a list, a number, etc. Each part of this shape is then associated to a subset of the represented RDF dataset.

 ## Basic layout